FlorescuAndrei/30-Databases/README.md

 -  music package has classes that work with a music database with three tables: songs, albums, artists.

 Classes in the music package:
--  A class that will hold methods for each query, or other operations.(ex: Datasource).
+-  A class that will hold methods for each query, or other operations.(Datasource.
+DatasourceLight is a simplified short version).
 -  Classes for every table in  (ex: Song).
 -  A class for view or join result if we want to retrieve data from many tables (ex: SongArtist).
 -  Main class will apply methods from the Datasource class.
 Main class doesn’t know about the database.